Presteej-zz/Web-Developer-Bootcamp/README.md

 To Do - Basic To Do List with minor CSS.
 Moreso for just playing with inputs.

 Exploring Fonts - Playing around with the different syntax around fonts in HTML/CSS, as well as how to incorporate outside fonts into HTML/CSS files.

+Exploring Box Model - Playing around with the different syntax around spacing of elements in CSS.